Why Are Hearing Aids So Expensive?

 4. Hearing Aid Features and Programs

-The good news is that with advances in technology, many more affordable hearing aids, like the Lexie Lumen hearing aid, now offer the same features as expensive hearing aids.
+The good news is that with advances in technology, many more affordable hearing aids, like Lexie hearing aids, now offer the same features as expensive hearing aids at a price that suits your pocket best.